 Full text of the new study, “Early Evidence on Recreational Marijuana Legalization and Traffic Fatalities,” is available through the National Bureau of Economic Research.

 A common argument among opponents of marijuana legalization is the potential adverse impact on traffic safety.
-Marijuana contains the psychoactive cannabinoid tetrahydrocannabinol) that when consumed can elicit temporary euphoric effects.
+Marijuana contains the psychoactive cannabinoid tetrahydrocannabinol (THC) that when consumed can elicit temporary euphoric effects.
 Evidence collected so far, however, indicates that the changing of marijuana laws has not had an influence on more people driving impaired.

 The findings from the researchers at University of Oregon are similar to those of a study published last year by the Oregon Liquor Control Commission (OLCC), which analyzed whether legalizing recreational marijuana there had an impact on marijuana-related traffic fatalities.
 The OLCC study found no such relationship.

 Data collected last year by the Colorado Department of Transportation (CDOT) revealed that in Colorado the number of arrests for driving under the influence of marijuana is decreasing.